 - The reply address (and others) may be on a publicly available webmail service, such as hotmail.com or gmail.com.
 Anyone can set up such email accounts, but a legitimate company would have no reason to do so -- they've already paid for their own domain name and email facilities.

 - The address of a faked website may appear to be similar to what you'd expect it to be, but the domain name is not the official one registered by the organisation.
 For example, Barclay's Bank's primary registered domain is barclays.co.uk, but a phishing email might link to an address such as barclays.biginternetbanks.com -- the scammers would have registered biginternetbanks.com and configured it to host their own subdomains and fake sites.

-- The quality of written English is often not high.
+- The quality of written English is often not a high standard.

-The following are examples of phishing email messages sent to University addresses.
+The below are also examples of phishing email messages sent to University addresses.
 Clues indicating that they are scam messages are highlighted.

 From: firstname.lastname@example.org [mailto:email@example.com]

 Sent: Thu 05/02/2009 12:36